 STANDARD CONTRACTUAL CLAUSES

-FOR PERSONAL DATA TRANSFERS FROM DT (ON BEHALF OF CARRIER) TO DEMAND PARTNER
+FOR PERSONAL DATA TRANSFERS FROM DT (ON BEHALF OF SUPPLY PARTNER) TO DEMAND PARTNER

 ANNEX to the COMMISSION IMPLEMENTING DECISION on standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council: